List of British & Irish Lions international matches

-This is a list of international match results of the British and Irish Lions, previously known as the British Lions and other names.
+This is a list of international match results of the British & Irish Lions, previously known as the British Lions and other names.
 Not all matches have been considered 'Test matches'.
 For example, matches against Argentina have not been given Test status, with the exception of the pre-tour match in 2005.
 Similarly, when the Lions played Japan at Murrayfield in 2021, it was not given Test status.